turangarusso/RuxoAC/README.md

 ```

 > **Note**
-> You need also to edit config files
+> You need also to edit config files, test it with your script and edit the config file if you have any issue.

 ## Credits